 No matter the application, safety is a huge concern with any medical power supply.
 To be classified as a medical device power supply, compliance with IEC 60601 is required.
 Other factors like efficiency, MTBF, leakage, isolation, and reliability are crucial specifications to medical power supply.
 Due to these more stringent specifications, medical power supplies typically have a longer design cycle, but have a longer life expectancy.

-The most important standard for medical power supplies is IEC 60601-1.
+The most important medical safety standard is IEC 60601-1.
 This standard outlines the basic safety requirements for electrical equipment used in a medical practice.
-Jump to more information on IEC 60601-1.

 Efficiency in a power supply measures how much power is lost in the power conversion process.
 The less efficient a power supply is, the shorter its lifespan will be, so efficiency is crucial in medical applications.